Comparisons

 | Filtering | Hand-written SPL2 rules per pattern | Automatic cost-aware sampling per event type, severity-aware (ERRORs kept, DEBUG throttled first) |

-| Budget control | None | Per-app K8s budgets -- scaling pods doesn't bypass limits |
+| Budget control | None | Per-app K8s budgets, scaling pods doesn't bypass limits |

 | Sources | Splunk forwarders only | Any forwarder (UF, Fluent Bit, OTel, Vector, Logstash) |

-| Destinations | Splunk and S3 | Splunk, Datadog, Elastic, S3, Prometheus |
+| Destinations | Splunk and S3 | Splunk, Datadog, Elastic, S3 |

 | Fleet config | Per-forwarder SPL2 pipelines | Environment-wide GitOps driven by cost metrics |